dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 How to join the 1%
 ------------------

-Here's a quick rundown of everything I did to make my blog blazing fast:
+Here's a quick rundown of what I did to make my blog blazing fast:

 * I removed all the CSS and JavaScript code that wasn't being used (most of Twitter Bootstrap)
 * I combined my nine JavaScript files and 38 SCSS files into one JavaScript file and one CSS file using Sprockets and Sass.